42ity/fty-outage/README.md

 ### Stream subscriptions

-Agent is subscribed to `METRICS_UNAVAILABLE` and `ASSETS` streams.
+Agent is subscribed to the `ASSETS` stream.

-If it gets `METRICS_UNAVAILABLE` message, it resolves all the stored alerts for specified device. [obsolete]

 If it gets `ASSETS` message, it updates the asset cache.
 If the message is for operation DELETE or RETIRE, it resolves all the alerts for specified device.